Gayle Callen author

 What book are you working on now?

-I'm hard at work on my next historical fiction, due out in 2024.
-No title yet, but three time periods: the present, the Roaring Twenties, and the American Revolution.
+I'm hard at work on The Daring Women of New York, due out in November 2024.
+I'm writing three time periods: the present, the Roaring Twenties, and the American Revolution.
 How will I tie it all together?
 You'll have to read it to find out!

 Where do you get your ideas?